Mint of Navarre and Béarn: Mints

 The physical buildings that housed the mints were typically called the "Hôtel de la Monnaie."
 In some cases they are called the "Château de la Monnaie".
 In both Morlaàs and Pau, the mints had their origins in the official residences of the Viscount of Béarn in Morlaàs and of the Kings of Navarre in Pau respectively.
 The tower of the Château de Pau in which the mint was located was called the "Tour de la Monnaie".

 A mint itself, in addition to being called by its proper name, such as the Monnaie de Saint-Palais or Monnaie de Pau, is often referred to as a ferme de monnaie and an atelier de la monnaie, or collectively as ateliers monétaires, in older French literature and records.
 In Béarnese, one sees the name secque (also seque and socques), as well as moneda and monederie, to designate the mint or monetary workshop.
 The Béarnese secque has the same meaning as zecca in Italian, and is most likely directly derived from the Arabic word sekkah (English: a die used to strike coins), because of the proximity to Spain.

 The three mints still functioning as of the 15th century were subcontracted out to third parties who ran them privately under licenses renewable every six years.
 They minted coins of differing values in the name of, and for the benefit of, the King of Navarre and Béarn, as well as medals and tokens.

 Starting on 19 August 1494, the currency had one-to-one exchange rates with coins of the same value minted in the Kingdom of France.

 Mints of Navarre

 Saint-Palais

 In Saint-Palais, the former Hôtel de la Monnaie is now called the "Maison des Têtes", located in the Rue du Palais de Justice.

-At the time of its creation in 1351, Saint-Palais had a population of about 300 inhabitants, of which 100 worked at the mint (60 workers in the foundry to melt the metal into liquid and 40 striking silver écus bearing the effigies of Henry III of Navarre and of Louis II of Navarre; the last écus struck bore the effigy of Louis XIV of France.
+At the time of its creation in 1351, Saint-Palais had a population of about 300 inhabitants, of which 100 worked at the mint (60 workers in the foundry to melt the metal into liquid and 40 striking silver écus bearing the effigies of Navarrese kings Henry III and of Louis II; the last écus struck bore the effigy of Louis III.

 In 1386, Saint-Palais was one of four mints in the Kingdom of Navarre, the other three being Saint-Jean-Pied-de-Port, Pamplona and Monreal.
 At some point after 1402, the mint ceased activity.
 The Mint of Navarre in Saint-Palais was closed after 1527 for a period, but reopened in 1579.
 It ceased activity in 1672.